DevNambi/blog-drafts/uw - 20 - time to graduate.md

 # UW - Time to Graduate

-In my [last post](http://blogs.uw.edu/fractals/introduction/), I introduced myself and gave some background into data science in academia.
-This time, I want to look at a single big challenge: time to graduate.
+In my [last post](http://blogs.uw.edu/fractals/introduction/), I introduced myself and gave some background about data science in academia.
+This time, I want to look at one challenge: the time to graduate.

 http://www.thetakeaway.org/story/access-and-excellence-campus/